 This will enable operators to access sites even while the site valuation is being resolved.
 Again, this is likely to be unpopular with landowners who often seek to limit access to certain times or upon reasonable prior notice only.
 This is also particularly important for landowners in the education sector who will be sensitive to access taking place during exam periods.

 Historically, many Landlords have been caught out by the protective provisions of the existing Electronic Communications Code which effectively grants a form of "security of tenure" to telecoms providers, making it very difficult for Landlords to seek the removal of their equipment at the end of the term.
-Landlords will certainly be apprehensive about these new proposals which tip the balance firmly in favour of telecoms.
+Landlords will certainly be apprehensive about these new proposals which tip the balance firmly in favour of telecoms providers.
 Tenants and landlords must therefore exercise great caution when entering into any new arrangements with telecoms providers, particularly as the Government intends to make transitional arrangements which may result in existing agreements transitioning to the provisions of the new Code.
 We always recommend that legal advice is sought before Landlords enter into any form of arrangement with telecoms providers so that they can be made fully aware of the implications of the Code, which may not be obvious when reviewing any papers received from the providers.

 Landowners will also be interested to know that The City of London Corporation has also recently published a free Digital Infrastructure Toolkit which includes a standardised wayleave agreement.
 The standardised agreement is intended to speed up the process for businesses to get new broadband connections in London.